 Restricting access to food will harm low-income individuals in our state.

-Project Bread strongly opposes the USDA’s new rule on the Supplemental Nutrition Assistance Program (SNAP) work requirements which will further harm many of the most vulnerable SNAP recipients.
+Project Bread strongly opposes the proposed USDA rule on the Supplemental Nutrition Assistance Program (SNAP) work requirements, which will harm many of the most vulnerable SNAP recipients.
 Food is a basic right for all people, regardless of employment status.
-We know most people on SNAP who are capable of working are in fact working.
-Some, however, are unable to find work for reasons out of their control.

-We urge the administration to withdraw this rule.
+We urge the administration to reject this proposal.